 Advantages of Meetings

-- Meeting provides an opportunity for an assembly and therefore members get a chance to share ideas, knowledge, views and feelings.
+1. Opportunity to share knowledge: The meeting provides an opportunity for an assembly and therefore members get a chance to share ideas, knowledge, views, and feelings.

-The meeting is a democratic process where each member has the voice to contribute for any decision to be taken.
+The meeting is a democratic process where each member has the voice to contribute to any decision to be taken.
 The practice of democracy brings out a better idea for solving any issue.

 Disadvantages of a Meeting

-- Meeting requires decoration of the venue, arrangement of accessories and invitation or notification to the members.
+3. Costly: The meeting requires decoration of the venue, arrangement of accessories, and invitation or notification to the members.
 Moreover, it involves conveyance or entertainment.
 The whole process is costly.

 The meeting is a gathering of individuals to take some decisions.
 The following requirements should be considered to have a meeting legal or valid:

-1. There should be legal convener who will call a meeting.
+1. There should be a legal convener who will call a meeting.

 2. The notice of a meeting must be issued to all members highlighting the following things: